jimobrien/hcm-api/README.md

-# hcm
+# hcm-api
-A sample HR application I use as a sandbox environment
+A sample Human Capital Management application for use as a sandbox environment